fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **putAdjustIsolatedMargin**
 > putAdjustIsolatedMargin(adjustIsolatedMarginRequest)

-Adjust margin for an isolated position for a symbol
+Adjust margin for an isolated position on a specific market.

 ### Example